-- 4. EXTERIOR PAINTING & OTHER MODIFICATIONS. - 2.D.
+- 2. FENCES, GATES, & STAINS - 3.
+EXTERIOR PAINTING & OTHER MODIFICATIONS, A/C, HEAT PUMP - 4.
+SHEDS, DECKS, & PATIO COVERED PATIO, PERGOLAS - 2.D.
 Appealing a PIC Decision.
 (Ref.
 CC&Rs Article XI (11.3 (b) and 11.5)). - 2.D.1.
 Approved or Disapproved Applications.
 If the PIC fails to approve or disapprove any applications within 50 days after submission of all information and materials reasonably requested, the application is deemed approved.
 However, no approval, whether expressly granted or implied, shall be inconsistent with the Residential Design Guidelines, unless a variance is granted in writing by the NCC, under Section 11.5 of the Declaration. - 2.D.2.
 Reconsideration.
 The Residential Design Guidelines state that the committee responsible for a decision may reconsider any action after it becomes final if any of the following apply: - a.
 The action was based in whole or in part on erroneous information - b.
 The action when taken failed to comply with applicable laws or regulations - c.
 An error in procedure occurred which prevented consideration of interests of persons directly affected by the action - d.
 An appeal is filed within 10 days of the decision - 2.D.3.
 Veto.
 The Residential NCC may veto a decision of the PIC that is determined to be inconsistent with the Residential Design Guidelines. - 2.D.4.
 Variances.
 The NCC may authorize variances from the Resident Handbook for modifications, additions, or alterations to existing structures and landscaping.
 Request variances, in writing, within 10 days after receipt of a PIC reconsideration decision.
 Inability to obtain, or the terms of, any governmental approval, or the terms of any financing shall not be considered a hardship warranting a variance.
 Variances are granted under the following criteria: - a.
 In accordance with duly adopted rules and regulations - b.
 When unique circumstances dictate such as unusual topography, natural obstruction, hardship or aesthetic or environmental considerations require - c.
 When construction in accordance with the variance would be consistent with the purposes of the Declaration and compatible with existing and anticipated uses of adjoining properties - 2.E.
 Failure to Follow Approved Plan.
 Any permitted construction not built according to the approved plan shall incur a \$350 fine immediately upon discovery.
 The homeowner shall have 30 days, unless a period is defined by the PIC, to correct the construction deviation.

 3.A.
 General Rules and Regulations.
 (CC&Rs Article V, Section 17.85.2 Owner's Responsibility).
 Each owner shall maintain his or her Unit, including, without limitation, all structures, landscaping, parking areas, and other improvements comprising the Unit consistent with the Community-Wide Standards and all applicable covenants, unless such maintenance responsibility is assumed by or assigned to the ROA or a Neighborhood Association.
-In addition to any other enforcement rights, if any owner fails to maintain his or her Unit and or property, the ROA may perform such maintenance including landscaping, up to but not limited too full renovation and assess the costs against the Unit and the owner under Article X. The ROA shall provide the owner reasonable notice and an opportunity to perform such maintenance, unless the BOD determines that emergency maintenance is required.
+In addition to any other enforcement rights, if any owner fails to maintain his or her Unit and or property, as well as property maintained by the ROA, the ROA may perform such maintenance including landscaping, up to but not limited to full renovation and assess the costs against the Unit and the owner under Article X. The ROA shall provide the owner reasonable notice and an opportunity to perform such maintenance, unless the BOD determines that emergency maintenance is required.
 For fines, see Section 4 of this handbook.